 Brexit Preparation Checklist

-Please read the following information carefully before booking a pallet delivery to Ireland, including Northern Ireland.
+Please read the following information carefully before booking your European pallet delivery.

 Do you have a valid EORI number?

 You will need an EORI number if you move pallets into the EU (to clear the goods through UK Customs).
 Your booking will not be accepted if you do not have a valid EORI number.

 Does your EU Customer have an EORI Number?

 Please note your EU buyer will also need an EU EORI number to clear the goods at the port of import.